 - a) It is recognized that existing uses/buildings are expected to be comprehensively redeveloped over time, in conformity with the policies of this Plan.
-As such, land uses and buildings which legally existed as of the date of adoption of this Plan are subject to the policies of the VOP.
-Replacement, extension, enlargement, or reduction of a lawfully existing use is permitted, pursuant to the tests as established in the VOP. - b) Renovations and additions to existing land uses/buildings and/or the construction of new accessory buildings may be permitted, subject to the policies of the VOP and the provisions of the existing implementing Zoning By-law and any applicable Site Plan Agreement. - c) Where a development approval is required to facilitate the replacement, extension, or enlargement of a lawfully existing use that is not a permitted use identified in the applicable land use designation of this Plan, such development applications shall achieve the following: - i.
-The application is supported by an Urban Design Report that identifies that the proposal is consistent with the applicable the City-wide Urban Design Guidelines and the urban design framework identified in this Plan; and - ii.
+As such, land uses and buildings which legally existed as of the date of adoption of this Plan are to be considered as legal non-conforming uses.
+As such, nothing in this Plan shall prevent the use of land, buildings or structures which lawfully existed prior to the date of the approval of this Plan.
+Replacement, extension, or enlargement of a lawfully existing use is permitted, pursuant to the provisions of the Planning Act. - b) Renovations and additions to existing land uses/buildings and/or the construction of new accessory buildings may be permitted, subject to the provisions of the existing implementing Zoning By-law and any applicable Site Plan Agreement. - c) Where a Zoning By-law Amendment and/or a Site Plan Approval are required to facilitate the replacement, extension, or enlargement of a lawfully existing use that is not a permitted use identified in the applicable land use designation of this Plan, such development applications shall achieve the following: - The use is supported from a land use compatibility perspective and will not create or expand any noxious emissions or adverse nuisance; - ii.
+The application is supported by an Urban Design Report that identifies that the proposal is consistent with the applicable the City-wide Urban Design Guidelines and the urban design framework identified in this Plan; and - iii.
 The proposal will not compromise the achievement of the vision and principles for WESTON 7 from developing into a vibrant, mixed-use urban community.

-4.1.4 Land Use Compatibility
+4.1.4 Sensitive Land Uses

-- a) Proposals for any form of development in proximity to an existing and/or planned/approved land use within WESTON 7 shall have regard for potential adverse impacts. - b) Proposals for residential development and/or other sensitive land uses in proximity to existing industry and other existing major facilities and transportation infrastructure particularly proximity to Highways 400 and 407 shall demonstrate compatibility through the preparation of a Land Use Compatibility Study and/or Impact Feasibility Study to avoid, and when avoiding is not possible, identify appropriate measures to minimize and mitigate potential adverse impacts.
-Such a study shall be completed in accordance with relevant Ministry of Environment, Conservation and Parks guidelines, in accordance with the VOP, to the satisfaction of the City and in consultation with other agencies, as required.
+- a) Proposals for any form of development in proximity to any sensitive land uses within WESTON 7 shall have regard for potential adverse impacts. - b) Proposals for residential development and/or other sensitive land uses in proximity to existing industry and other existing non-residential uses, major streets and transportation infrastructure particularly proximity to Highways 400 and 407, shall demonstrate compatibility through the preparation of a Land Use Compatibility Study and/or impact Feasibility Study to identify appropriate measures to mitigate adverse impacts.
+Such a study shall be completed in accordance with the Ministry of Environment, Conservation and Parks Land Use and Compatibility Guidelines, to the satisfaction of the City and in consultation with other agencies, as required. - c) With specific reference to the impacts of noise and vibration, proposals for the development of residential and/or other noise sensitive land uses shall have regard for potential noise and vibration impacts from existing industry and other existing non-residential uses, major streets and transportation infrastructure within and in proximity to WESTON 7.
+Such proposals shall include a noise and vibration study to the satisfaction of the City and in accordance with the Ministry of Environment, Conservation and Parks Land Use and Compatibility Guidelines in order to: